Dinner/ Polish Recipes/ Soup Recipes

 Peel 2-3 large carrots, a piece of parsley root, and a piece of celeriac.
 Cut into 2-3 bigger pieces.
 Cut 1/3 of a leek in half and wash it thoroughly.

-chicken wings are being cooked in a pot
+Chicken wings are being cooked in a pot.
+Foam is being scooped with a slotted spoon.

-Add about 8 chicken wings into a big pot and pour in 8 cups of cold water.
-Heat over medium heat until the water is cooking, but it shouldn’t come to a rolling boil, it should simmer (you should see a couple of small bubbles on the surface of the water).
-When the water is simmering you should see light grey masses/lumps on the surface.
+Add about 8 chicken wings to a big pot and pour in 8 cups of cold water.
+Cook over medium heat until the water is simmering, but it shouldn’t come to a rolling boil, it should just simmer (you should see a couple of small bubbles on the surface of the water).
+When the water is simmering you will see grey foam/lumps on the surface.
 Skim them off with a slotted spoon or with a small mesh strainer to get a clear soup (this is optional).
 You could also just skim the biggest pieces and leave smaller ones.

 You can use frozen meat to make the broth.
 You don’t have to defrost it, you can add frozen meat directly into the pot (this is why the meat looks a little weird in the pot, it’s just frozen).